History ofEuroVelo

 1995

-- A Conference on National Cycle Route Networks, organised in Amertsfort, Netherlands on the 22nd of February 1980, brings together for the first time many of the figures that would play a leading role in the creation of EuroVelo.
+- A Conference on National Cycle Route Networks, organised in Amertsfort, Netherlands on 22 February brings together for the first time many of the figures that would play a leading role in the creation of EuroVelo.

 - Following the meeting in Cheb, an initial map showing proposals for 12 European cycle routes is prepared.